hokage-216/readme-generator/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 Have a hard time thinking of how to setup your readme?
 Are you not familiar with the markdown syntax and wished there was a way to quickly generate a high quality README within minutes?
 Well look no further!!!
 README_Please is a node.js package that generates a high quality based on user input.
-No more wondering what
+No more stressing about creating your README file.
+Just start this package and enjoy the template!

 ## Table of Contents
 - [Installation](#installation)